The Internet of Things, or IoT, is about creating a wide ecosystem of services for connected devices to turn them into smart devices.

 The second device has been added and you can download its certificate and private key.
-As we are using insecure connections in this tutorial, you can skip this step.
+Again, as we are using insecure connections in this tutorial, you can skip this step.

 6 .
-Click Close to return to the Hub’s configuation page.
+Click Close to return to the Hub’s configuration page.

 You have added 2 devices to your Hub, we will now use them to send a message from one device to the other.

-To exchange messages between our two devices, we open two web-based MQTT clients, each one connected with the identifier of one of the devices we added previously.
+To exchange messages between our two devices, we are going to open two web-based MQTT clients, each one connected with the identifier of one of the devices we previously added.

 1 .
 Click on the first device to see its status page.